-Drug misuse is a significant problem to the health of individuals and to the health, safety and security of the rest of the community.
+Drug use is a significant problem to the health of individuals and to the health, safety and security of the rest of the community.
 The Scottish Government's strategy outlined in 'The Road to Recovery' aims to tackle problem substance use with services that have an emphasis on recovery.
-Opiate Replacement Therapy (ORT) will continue to be a key treatment option (1).
+Opioid Substitution Therapy (OST) will continue to be a key treatment option (1).

-The Scottish Government recognises the important contribution pharmacists make to the provision of services and have sought to encourage pharmacists to engage in a proactive approach to health promotion, health education and harm reduction and to engage more fully in the planning, delivery and extension of services for substance misusers.
+The Scottish Government recognises the important contribution pharmacists make to the provision of services and have sought to encourage pharmacists to engage in a proactive approach to health promotion, health education and harm reduction and to engage more fully in the planning, delivery and extension of services for substance users.

-This guideline offers guidance for pharmacists who dispense and supervise ORT as part of of Recovery Focussed Pharmaceutical Care (see Scottish Community Pharmacy webpage).
+This guideline offers guidance for pharmacists who dispense and supervise OST as part of Recovery Focussed Pharmaceutical Care (see Community Pharmacy website for further NHS Forth Valley specific information).
 Information will also be useful to those prescribing opiate substitutes and other agencies involved in providing services.